 Drive Recommendations for Time Machine and more

 Whether you need a drive for additional storage or for a Time Machine backup, these drives are what I recommend for most people.
 If you know you have special needs such as RAID redundancy and Network Area Storage (NAS) then you will probably need a solution tailored to your needs.
+Book an appointment with me so that we can discuss.

-Time Machine is the backup software included with your Mac and I recommend you use it.
+Time Machine is the backup software included with your Mac, and I recommend you use it.
 Most of your important stuff is probably already stored in iCloud if you have it fully configured, but Time Machine backs up absolutely everything on your Mac and protects you from mistakes by keeping a history.
 If you delete something from your computer or make a change, it's deleted or changed in iCloud.
 But Time Machine keeps a history for you to roll back.
 Installed a system upgrade that failed partway through or screwed everything up?
 Time Machine can roll your computer back!
 Did you drop your computer in a lake?
 Time Machine will restore everything to a new Mac just as it was, including applications, settings, etc. So even if you do have all of your important things in a cloud service, restoring from Time Machine can save you hours of installing software and reconfiguring everything to your liking.

 To set up Time Machine, all you need is an external drive.
 There is some confusion because Apple previously sold Time Capsule, which was a dedicated wireless hard drive that could be used with Time Machine.
-But honestly, wired drives are far more reliable so I can't blame Apple for discontinuing Time Capsule.
-Any brand drive will work but my recommendations are below.
+But honestly, wired drives are far more reliable, so I can't blame Apple for discontinuing Time Capsule.
+Any brand drive will work, but my recommendations are below.

 How much capacity do I need?

 I recommend a backup drive that is at least twice as large as the storage of the computer you are backing up.
 Not the amount of storage you are using, but the entire capacity of the computer as you may fill it up in the future.
-To find out:
+To find out visit the Apple menu > System Settings > General > Storage

 I recommend SSD drives.
 They are faster, smaller, and more reliable than a hard drive because they have no moving parts.
 Probably tens of times less likely to fail and literally about 100 times faster.
-They are more expensive than hard drives but considering how much more reliable they are it's probably worth it.
+They are more expensive than hard drives, but considering how much more reliable they are, it's probably worth it.

 The best drive for most people